Cal Raleigh Preview, Player Props: Mariners vs. Rays

-The Seattle Mariners, including Cal Raleigh (.294 batting average in his past 10 games), battle starter Aaron Civale and the Tampa Bay Rays at Tropicana Field, Saturday at 4:05 PM ET.
+On Sunday, Cal Raleigh (.531 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 1:10 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Rays.
+In his most recent game he had a hitless performance (0-for-1) against the Rays.

 Cal Raleigh Game Info & Props vs. the Rays